KhaledAOsman/Facebook-Tool-Extract-Posta/README.md

 ## Login interface
-we connect to Googel sheet
+Here we connect to Googel sheet that has columns

+- Username
+- Password
-that has columns UserName / Password / URL(facebook Groups that will scrap posts from them) / Name(name we will append to excel sheet)
+- URL(facebook Groups that will scrap posts from them)
+- Name(name we will append to excel sheet)

 You need active API of Googel sheets and Googel Drive also you need create Credentials JSON file

 <img src="images/Login.png">